FakeCoder01/easy_fb_phising/README.md

 # easy_fb_phising
-Easy phising clone of facebook login page only for learning purpose
+Easy working phising clone of facebook login page using php, html, css;
+only for learning purpose